indykite/terraform-provider-indykite/docs/resources/authorization_policy.md

 ### Required

-- `json` (String) Configuration of Authorization Policy in JSON format, the same one exported by Console.
+- `json` (String) Configuration of Authorization Policy in JSON format, the same one exported by The Hub.
 - `location` (String) identifier of Location, where to create resource
 - `name` (String) Unique client assigned immutable identifier.
 Can not be updated without creating a new resource.
-- `status` (String) Status of the Authorization Policy. active, inactive
+- `status` (String) Status of the Authorization Policy.
+Possible values are: active, draft, inactive.

 ### Optional